mashkov-dev/DataService/README.md

 local d = DataService.d
 ```

-"d" (shortened from "data") is "autocompleter" which is used to pass data path into methods.
+"d" (short from "data") is "autocompleter" which is used to pass data path into methods.

 ## Server API